giltwizy/pdf-word-manipulations/README.md

 This converts a word document file(.docx) into pdf

-It requires you to install docx2pdf package before you run this file
+It requires you to install docx2pdf package

 ```
 pip install docx2pdf